-When a court appoints an executor or administrator, it may require a probate bond (also called an executor, personal representative, or administrator bond).
-The bond guarantees that the fiduciary will manage the estate lawfully, collecting assets, paying debts and taxes, and distributing them to heirs as ordered.
-If the fiduciary fails, the bond provides a path for recovery.
+When a court appoints an executor or administrator to manage a deceased person’s estate, it usually requires a probate bond, also called an executor bond, personal representative bond, or administrator bond.
+The bond guarantees that the fiduciary will manage estate assets lawfully: collecting assets, paying valid debts and taxes, and distributing property to heirs under the will or state law.

 with the correct obligee and form for your county